Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 ```

 ## Analysis (using AI Engine API)

 ### Generated Code

 ![Fig. 3](./images/api_asm.PNG "API Assembler Code")
 There are 13 `VFPMAC`s in the generated assembly code: six for each even and odd column and another for summing the final accumulator results.
 The `VFPMAC` instructions are not as tightly packed.
 That is, some `VFPMAC`s have other instructions between them.
-There are two sections where the 13 `VFPMACs` occur, effectively halving the number of iterations in the outer loop.
+There are two sections where the 13 `VFPMACs` occur, halving the number of iterations in the outer loop.

 ### Throughput

 The `burst_cnt` variable determines the number of samples processed during each function call.
 The inner loop processes eight samples per iteration, so the total number of processed samples is `burst_cnt` * 8.

 The throughput is obtained as follows (see `api_thruput.xlsx`):